The Sea of Cortez

 |

-Review summary: Edwardo provides watermaker repair services, including complete rebuilds and new membranes.
-A past client highlighted efficient service and effective repair, while another noted high prices for filters and oil.
+Edwardo provides a range of watermaker repair services, including total rebuilds and new membranes.
+Availability of filters and plumbing fittings is noted.
 Visitors should check recent Reviews for additional context or updates.

 |